Lesson 7) Pin Pricks

 I can’t lecture about TCM without mentioning acupuncture.
 Acupuncture is when needles are inserted into the body at acupuncture points.
 These points are typically along the Meridians and the process is done to influence the flow of Chi in the body.
 Although Muggles typically have this done, acupuncture can widely benefit wizards too.
 Having a better flow of Chi is similar to having balanced chakras in that your energy will flow better when performing magic of any sort and you will find it easier to concentrate.
 Moxibustion, the therapy of burning mugwort on particular parts of the body, is often performed with acupuncture.
 If you are not squeamish in the slightest, I would recommend trying either of these at least once.
 Other methods of treatment include, qigong, cupping, gua sha, food therapy, and more.

 Phew, that was a lot for one day.
 I don’t think I can talk more about the subject today even if I tried.
 As always, be sure to complete your assignments in a timely manner.
 Make sure to review your material from Year Four as your final O.W.L.
-Prep assignment is next lesson.
+Prep assignment will be given next lesson.
 Until next time!